rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/advanced-user-guides/enable-user-retention.md

 - `disableAfter`: The user-specific override for `disable-inactive-user-after`.
 The value is expressed in [time.Duration units](https://pkg.go.dev/time#ParseDuration) units and truncated to the second.
 If the value is set to `0s` then the account won't be subject to disabling.
 - `deleteAfter`: The user-specific override for `delete-inactive-user-after`.
 The value is expressed in [time.Duration units](https://pkg.go.dev/time#ParseDuration) units and truncated to the second.
 If the value is set to `0s` then the account won't be subject to deletion.

+## Viewing User Retention Settings in the Rancher UI

+You can see which user retention settings are applied to which users.

+1. In the upper left corner, click **☰ > Users & Authentication**.
+1. In the left navigation menu, select **Users**.

+The **Disable After** and **Delete After** columns for each user account indicate how long the account can be inactive before it is disabled or deleted from Rancher.
+There is also a **Last Login** column roughly indicating when the account was last active.

+The same information is available if you click a user's name in the **Users** table and select the **Detail** tab.